uretgec/my-product-hunt/README.md

 # My Product Hunt Browser Extension
-My some basic changes made on Product Hunt
+Some basic personal changes made on Product Hunt website

 ## FEATURE
-- blur effect background with sign up button on today list at homepage removes.
+- Removes blur effect background with sign up button on today list at homepage
+- Shows necessary info of product detail without goes to detail page

 ## Browser
 - Chrome

 ## NOTE
-* Not ready to use
+- Not ready to use